She can’t vote, but 2020 Democrats want her support anyway

 Biden, who has not released a detailed immigration plan, has called for Congress to grant citizenship to Dreamers.

-All the candidate face time hasn’t shed Silva’s worries about the Democratic field.
+But Silva remains concerned about the Democratic field.
 She’s seen few candidates truly reaching out and organizing families in the immigrant community, she said.
-She worries that candidates will change their tune in the general election, when the fight shifts to the Rust Belt, where immigration is an issue that could drive some white, working-class voters away.
+She worries that candidates will change their tune in the general election, when the fight shifts to the Rust Belt, where immigration is an issue that could drive some white working-class voters away.

 “Right now, they could be talking really nice, but when they have to go moderate, or when they have to go to the right, our families are first to be sacrificed,” Silva said.
 “We are the first to be on the cutting board because we don’t vote.
 We can’t vote.”